Printing Reports from ReportViewer

 At run time, application users can use the print commands on the ReportViewer toolbar to open a Print dialog box, preview the report in print layout, and configure page setup prior to printing.

-The ReportViewer Windows Forms control always uses the print functionality of the client operating system.
+The ReportViewer Windows Forms control uses the print functionality of the client operating system.
 Clicking the Print icon on the report toolbar opens the common Print dialog box, initialized with the printers configured on the client computer.

 The ReportViewer Web server control, when used with client report definition (.rdlc) files, does not provide built-in print support.
 Although you can use the browser print functionality, you might achieve better results if you export the report to PDF or Excel and then print from the PDF viewer or Excel.